BBS Graduate Student Society

 Chloe Cheng - President

-I am a fourth-year BBS PhD candidate in Dr. Joeva Barrow's laboratory with a concentration in Metabolism.
-As a graduate student, my current research project focuses on investigating candidates that may repress the thermogenic response in obese patients under thermoneutral conditions.
-I grew up in the Bay Area and earned my B.S. in Biochemistry at UCLA in 2018, so I love science and the sun very much.
-Outside of the lab, I enjoy paddleboarding, running, reading, playing video games/ watching anime, spending time with friends and trying new food places.
+I am a fifth-year PhD candidate with a concentration in Metabolism in Dr. Joeva Barrow's laboratory in the Division of Nutritional Sciences.
+My current research project focuses on investigating the role of aquaporin1 (AQP1) in brown adipose tissue, obesity, and metabolic disease.
+I grew up in San Mateo, CA but moved to Los Angeles to earn my B.S. in Biochemistry at UCLA in 2018 and work as a Research Associate before coming to Cornell to earn my PhD.
+Outside of the lab, I enjoy paddleboarding, running, reading, playing video games/ watching anime, spending time with friends and trying new food and wine pairings.

 Anna Schumann- Historian